coralproject/talk/CONTRIBUTING.md

 Strings are added or removed from localization bundles in the translation files as needed.
-Strings **MUST NOT** be _changed_ after they've been committed and pushed to master.
+Strings **MUST NOT** be _changed_ after they've been committed and pushed to `main`.
 Changing a string requires creating a new ID with a new name (preferably descriptive instead of incremented) and deletion of the obsolete ID.
 It's often useful to add a comment above the string with info about how and where the string is used.